instant-widgets-editor/instant-widgets-editor.github.io/README.md

 Once logged in there is a list of repositories to work with will be shown:
 ![screenshot](https://i.snipboard.io/QfugtV.jpg)

 **Note:** Instant Widgets Editor displays repositories that are *available* to you.
-In case of empty page or some repos being missing.
-Please request access to the repositories for your Github account.
+In case of empty page or some repos being missing, please request access to the repositories for your Github account.

 ## Edit Widgets